HadrienG2/subwoofer/README.md

-If you need to go down that route, do not forget to make a proper backup of the `target/criterion` directory as soon as possible, before you lose access to the hardware or run `cargo clean` without thinking twice!
+If you need to go down that route, do not forget to make a proper backup of the `target/criterion` directory as soon as possible, before you lose access to the hardware or run `cargo clean` without thinking!

 ## Naming convention